dblanchardDev/WAB-FloatingTheme2/README.md

 Since this theme does not make use of a controller, widgets are limited to the 5 placeholders that are provided by default (more can be added by modifying the layout configuration).

 This is an excellent theme for developers looking for a starting point in building their own themes as the code has been stripped down to a minimum and is well commented.

-> 🛑 **Deprecated**
-> As ArcGIS Web AppBuilder is being deprecated, so is this theme.
-Consider migrating to ArcGIS Experience Builder.

 ### Using the Theme